VenukshiMendis/CS3043---Supply-Chain-Management-System/README.md

 6. Analytics and Reporting  <br>
  The system offers a comprehensive suite of reports for monitoring and informed decision-making.
 Reports include quarterly sales data, identification of top-selling items, sales categorized by main cities and routes, tracking of working hours for drivers and driver assistants, and detailed customer order histories.

+### To Run the application

+1. Navigate to the Project Directory
+2. Install the necessary dependencies for the project by running **npm install**
+3. To import the SQL files into your MySQL database, use the command: **source /path/to/sql-file.sql**
+4. Database importing order
+     + Tables
+     + Data
+     + Views
+     + Events
+     + Procedures
+     + Triggers
+5. To start the application, run **npm start**